New & Used Mazda CX-5: In Depth

 The Mazda CX-5 is a compact, sporty crossover that’s new for 2013.
 It replaces the CX-7 in the Mazda lineup, and it has enough space to fit five adults plus their luggage with comfort.
-It has optional four-wheel drive and competes with the Toyota RAV4, Ford Escape, and the Honda CR-V.
+It has available four-wheel drive and competes with the Honda CR-V, Ford Escape, and the Toyota RAV4.

 For more details on the full CX-5 range, see our full review of the 2014 Mazda CX-5.

 It's a handsome and practical crossover utility vehicle that offers better-than-average space and flexibility inside, married to excellent roadholding and surprisingly high gas mileage in real-world usage.
 The tradeoff is some loss of power under maximum acceleration with the standard engine, but a new and more powerful 2.5-liter engine in Touring and Grand Touring models finally gives it the acceleration to match its athletic handling.

 The Mazda CX-5 is the very first Mazda designed to utilize what the company calls its SkyActiv design principles.
 In essence, that means the entire vehicle is optimized around a single, highly efficient engine.
 Despite the roominess inside, this compact crossover is powered by only a 155-horsepower 2.0-liter four, producing 150 lb-ft of torque, which can be ordered either with a six-speed manual gearbox or a six-speed automatic.
 If you want all-wheel drive, you can get it with any trim level--which we applaud--but only with the automatic transmission.